 Medical expense insurance

 This is the most basic kind of health insurance policy available.
-A medical expense insurance will help you pay for selected expenses incurred if you fall sick or meet with an accident.
-Most companies will pay for certain expenses like pathology tests, radiology tests, consultations with specialists, etc.
+A medical expense insurance will help you pay for selected hospitalisation expenses incurred if you get admitted or meet with an accident.

 Most medical expense insurance policies are not fully comprehensive and each policy will have a list of illnesses covered by it.
 Some companies may exclude pre-existing illnesses from the policy.
 There may be a limit on the number of claims you can make during a lifetime.
 You might also have to wait for a certain period before you can make your first claim, and there might also be waiting periods between 2 claims.
 MediShield Life offered by the government is a type of medical expense insurance.